-Strategies to prevent penile cancer include circumcision in early life, improved long-term hygiene in uncircumcised men, and vaccination against the most common cancer-causing strains of human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more in adolescents.
+Strategies to prevent penile cancer include circumcision in early life, improved long-term hygiene in uncircumcised men, and vaccination against the most common cancer-causing strains of human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more in adolescents.

 To treat early or small cancers, doctors prescribe a cream containing fluorouracil or imiquimod or remove the cancer and some normal surrounding tissue with a laser during surgery.
 For some cancer, radiation therapy can be considered, either as seeds that are inserted or external radiation.
 For other cancers, doctors surgically remove the cancer, sparing as much of the penis as possible.
 Usually, men who undergo this type of surgery are able to use the remaining penile tissue for urination and sexual function.
 If cancer involves larger areas, the penis needs more extensive surgery.

 Sometimes penile cancer spreads to the lymph nodes in the groin, and these nodes may need to be removed.
 Doctors treat men with multiple, bilateral or bulky inguinal lymph nodes that are concerning for cancer with neoadjuvant chemotherapy (given to shrink the tumor prior to surgical removal).
 If the tumor cannot be completely resected (surgically removed), then radiation may also be a consideration.

 In most men, cancers are small and have not spread.
 These men survive for many years after treatment.
 Most men with cancer that has spread beyond the groin lymph nodes die within 5 years.